PsKirwin/UBCmwopPDK/UBCmwopPDK/README.md

 ## DFM Design for manufacturing

 Each participant is allocated a rectangle of 605 µm (width) X 410 µm (height).
 You can use multiple blocks (see below for details).

+## For Developers
+### modifying the layermap:
+make the desired changes to the layermap in the file "layers.yaml".
+After that, run tech.py in the command line.
+This will transfer the contents of layers.yaml to the klayout .lyp file that stores the layer info.
+Then, run "install_tech.py", and click on the technology in klayout.
+If the changes aren't seen, restart klayout.